pUrGe12/TerminAI/Sequencer/README.md

 - [x] Broadcaster is able to query the database and send history
 - [x] The client is able to receive history
-- [ ] The client gets the right things from history (that is, the GPT doesn't need ID and all)
+- [x] The client gets the right things from history (that is, the GPT doesn't need ID and all)
-- [ ] The broadcaster is able to add to the database based on the response from the client
+- [x] The broadcaster is able to add to the database based on the response from the client
 - [ ] Establish comms with breakout

-Write same code for all clients, change the GPT's prompt.

-Run and fix history.
-If there can only be 1 element in the queue, cause we're getting then why am I seeing two?
-CHECK THE PIC.
+---

+- [x] History fixed.
+The logic is now to wait for 5 seconds for a response before checking if the `message_queue` is empty or not.

+Before, it used to immediately do that, hence always resulting in an empty queue.
+If we receive a message within these 5 seconds, then we immediately proceed forward.